 Although it stands out over other city center buildings, you can't use it as a point of reference since all the narrow streets here are surrounded by historic buildings (which are home to antique shops, of traditional arts and crafts) often limit your general view.
 If you don’t have enough time on your one day tour, you might not climb to the top of the tower but it is an interesting sight to see in any case from below.
 The roof garden is a popular attraction and was built when the Guinigi family created a garden as a symbol of the town's rebirth while under their control.

 Napoleon, Palazzo Mansi and Buccellato

 A short break in Piazza Napoleone - commonly known as Piazza Grande - before leaving the center could be a nice idea.
 This is especially true during Christmas time: if you love skating, you should try skating around the ice rink set up for the entertainment of children and grown-ups alike!
-It has always been a point of reference for Lucca's inhabitants, its name comes from the modernization works that Elisa Bonaparte ordered to pay homage to her brother Napoleon.
+This square has always been a point of reference for Lucca's inhabitants, its name comes from the restructuring efforts that Elisa Bonaparte ordered to pay homage to her brother Napoleon.

 If you are fond of museums, I strongly suggest you visit the National Art Gallery situated in the seventeenth-century Palazzo Mansi, where you’ll find renowned Italian artists works, especially from the Renaissance period.

 If you get tired or hungry after walking along the streets of Lucca, a short stop at one of the many shops that make and sell the famous buccellato (a semi-sweet bread with raisins) would be the perfect occasion to rest and taste one of the most typical products of Lucca.